 Heat Resistance for Grill and Smoker Hinges

 Grills and smokers produce a lot of heat; that’s a no-brainer.
 The more heat there is, the more heat-resistant the hinges need to be.

 Sometimes the counterbalance will be near the bottom of the grill with a cable running up to the lid.
-Brass is an ideal material for these pivots because it can withstand the heat.
+Brass is an ideal material for these pivots because it can withstand heat.

-Of course, stainless steel and brass are more expensive than simply coating a mild steel.
+Of course, stainless steel and brass are more expensive than simply coating mild steel.
 With some products, you may still want to consider special coatings for cost reasons.

 Instead of using a machined part, you could also use a powder metal part.
 Powder metal is an additive manufacturing process that cuts down on machining waste and is cheaper, too.

 Designing Grill and Smoker Hinges